Sean3llis/StratusWeather/README.md

 StratusWeather is an AngularApp I've built to teach myself the basics of AngularJS and how to use $http.
 I also included ChartJS because I wanted it to have a flat, minimal dashboard feel and that library is perfect.
-Please let me know any code-smells you see!
-I know it needs a refactor or two ;).
+Open to critique.